 Once the business plan is approved, the individual receives a micro-grant and/or a start-up kit.
+The start-up kits provide money or resources to start trade businesses including required items/tools, rent, and business permits.
 Throughout this process the Zoe program facilitator is available to provide guidance but does not tell the group what to do or make decisions for them.
 If a poor decision is made, the youth will learn from the experience, but still have the support of their group and Zoe to try again.